AI Summary of Peer-Reviewed Research

 Research area:EnergyManagement, Monitoring, Policy and LawGlobal Energy Security and Policy

-What the study found: The review found that the energy crisis triggered by the Russia–Ukraine war reshaped the food market, the energy transition, and energy poverty in different ways.
-It also found that the crisis created faster momentum for renewable energy, while increasing inflationary pressure in the global food supply chain and worsening energy vulnerability for low-income populations.
+The review found that the energy crisis triggered by the Russia–Ukraine war affected three areas in different ways: the food market, the energy transition, and energy poverty.
+It reports faster movement toward renewables, alongside stronger inflation pressure in the global food supply chain and greater energy vulnerability for low-income populations.

-What the researchers tested: The researchers carried out a systematic literature review on the impact of the energy crisis after the start of the Russia–Ukraine war.
-The review brought together knowledge from three areas: the food market sector, the energy transition sector, and the energy poverty sector.
+The researchers carried out a systematic literature review on the impact of the energy crisis after the start of the Russia–Ukraine war.
+They compiled findings across three sectors: the food market, the energy transition, and energy poverty.

 Key points

-• The review brought together literature on the food market, energy transition, and energy poverty sectors.
+• It focuses on three sectors: the food market, the energy transition, and energy poverty.

 Disclosure